CodeYourFuture/JavaScript-Core-1-Challenges/challenge-cowsay-one/readme.md

 ```

-Cowsay was originally written in [Perl](https://simple.wikipedia.org/wiki/Perl).
+Cowsay was originally written in [Perl](https://simple.wikipedia.org/wiki/Perl), but has been written in many other programming languages too.
 In this coursework, we will run it with Node.
 How would we go about this?
 What things would be helpful?
 I think we could use:

 - A node package that contains the cowsay library.
 I'll start you off by letting you know there is one, and it is called `cowsay`
 - A way to execute the script.